ankitm27/music-player/README.md

 Run the server npm start

-Put url in browser https://127.0.0.1:3006/rtc and enjoy(please put https server only runs on https not http)
+Put url in browser https://127.0.0.1:3006/rtc and enjoy(please put https in request, server only runs on https not http)